 If you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.
 Matthew 5:23-24 This passage makes a few things clear upon deeper inspection.
-Conflict among people will arise.
-Not all conflict is something we may … Continue reading Acceptable Offerings?
+Conflict among … Continue reading Acceptable Offerings?

 Passage: “Also He spoke this parable to some who trusted in themselves that they were righteous, and despised others: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other … Continue reading A case study in humility

 “But his father said to the servants, ‘Quick!
 Bring the finest robe in the house and put it on him.
 Get a ring for his finger and sandals for his feet.
 23 And kill the calf we have been fattening.
 We must celebrate with a feast, 24 for this son of mine was dead and has now … Continue reading Observations Of A Prodigal #6

 “So he returned home to his father.
 And while he was still a long way off, his father saw him coming.
 Filled with love and compassion, he ran to his son, embraced him, and kissed him.
 Luke 15:20 Sin's A Domino!
 Sin affects in many ways.
 We sin against God and man at the … Continue reading Observations Of A Prodigal #5

 Dr. Strange Love Is it strange to you that the first word from Jesus on the cross was "forgive"?
 Isn't this the ultimate reason that Jesus came: to forgive sinners?
 In forgiving sinners, He demonstrated a love that many thought was strange.
-Throughout His earthly ministry, He had been criticized time and again for socializing, "partying” and eating with “sinners”, of whom all needed forgiveness.
-On … Continue reading Last Breath: Forgive
+Throughout His earthly ministry, He had been criticized time and again for socializing, "partying" … Continue reading Last Breath: Forgive